ClintEastman01/assignment_scheduler/README.md

 <h3>Key Features</h3>
-Automatic synchronization of assignments from Moodle to Google Calendar Customizable notifications and reminders for students Integration with Moodle's grading system
-Support for multiple courses and assignments
+Automatic synchronization of assignments from Moodle to Google Calendar Customizable notifications and reminders for students Support for multiple courses and assignments
-Simple and user-friendly interface for instructors

 <h3> Dependencies </h3>
 Python 3.11 </br>